Carson Daly: Career

 When social media correspondent Christina Milian departed the show in 2013, Daly became the sole host.
+On August 4, 2026, NBC confirmed that Daly would be leaving The Voice after its 30th season and Keke Palmer would be taking over as the show's host in its 31st season set to premiere in 2027.

 Daly appeared in a brief but pivotal role in the first episode of My Name Is Earl.
 While in the hospital after being hit by a car, Earl learns about karma from watching an episode of Last Call with Carson Daly where Daly claims that his success is a direct result of doing good things for other people.
 Earl is thus inspired by Carson Daly to turn his own life around, and sets out to make up for his many past wrongs.

 Daly had a small role on Dave Chappelle's show Chappelle's Show.

 In September 2013, Daly became the orange room anchor (social media reporter) on the Today show, as well as serving as a fill-in anchor for Willie Geist and the show's weekend edition (Weekend Today).
 Since Studio 1A was updated for Election Night 2020 with the Orange Room being covered by a large video wall, Daly's title has been rebranded on Today's website as a feature anchor or co-host.
 His main contribution to the program every morning is the "PopStart" segment at the end of the 8:00 half-hour, which focuses on celebrity news.

 Daly is a founding partner, along with Jonathan Rifkind, Jonathan B. Davis, and Bam Margera, of an independent record label, 456 Enterprise & Entertainment, which released the "Viva La Bands" compilations.